MdrnDme/github_display_bug/README.md

 ## Conclusion

 VS Code's file change counter is fundamentally broken and Microsoft seems content to let developers suffer with wildly inaccurate information.
-Until they fix their shit, use our tools to get the truth about your file changes.
+Until they fix their mess, use our tools to get the truth about your file changes.

 **Remember**: Your git repository doesn't lie.
 VS Code does.